muon-build/muon/README.md

 Things missing include:

-- build optimizations like pch and unity
+- build optimizations like unity
 - some `b_` options
 - dependencies with a custom configuration tool
 - some modules